How to Change Oven Bulb: Safe UK Guide & Tips

 A stuck glass cover can be a real pain.
 The first rule is not to use brute force, as you'll likely crack it.
 Make absolutely sure the oven is completely cold before you try again.

 Your best bet is to get some extra grip.
 A rubber jar opener or even a dry tea towel can give you the traction you need to twist it off.
 If it simply refuses to budge, it's often safer and less hassle to call a professional.
-While this job is usually a DIY fix, more complex kitchen issues sometimes benefit from professional kitchen services.

 Disclaimer